 No problem!
 Make your own.
 Add 1 tablespoon of fresh lemon juice to one cup of milk.
 Stir and let it sit for about five minutes.
 Now you have buttermilk!

-This recipe calls for one cup of cake flour in addition to 3 cups of all-purpose flour.
-If you don’t have any cake flour, simply sift one cup of all-purpose flour twice.
+If you don't have any cake flour, simply sift one cup of all-purpose flour twice.
 The difference between all-purpose and cake flour is the amount of protein each contains.
 All-purpose flour has more proteins than cake flour and is generally used in most baking recipes because of its versatility.
-Cake flour, with its fewer proteins, absorbs more water and offers a finer textured product.

-The combination of all-purpose and cake flours ensures the air and fats are distributed throughout, resulting in a rustic, artisan Irish soda bread a perfect side with Corned Beef and Cabbage!
+The combination of all-purpose and cake flours ensures the air and fats are distributed throughout, resulting in a rustic, artisan Irish soda bread.

 Irish Soda Bread